 Caregivers will need to know the following about cannabis:

-- Not all cannabis produces psychoactive results
+- Note not all cannabis produces psychoactive results

-- There are different intake methods—not just smoking
+- Consider different intake methods—not just smoking

 - Dose carefully